Graduate credit may be earned in the following courses:

 Academic suspension for a student with regular admission is automatic if:

-- The cumulative grade point average is below the minimum after two semesters during which the student registered “not in good standing”;
+- The semester grade point average is below 3.0 after one semester student registered “not in good standing”;

 - The student fails to pass a comprehensive exam after three tries.